nihilistkitten/barrier/README.md

-# Reed CS385: Barrier Implementation and Analysis
+# Reed CS389: Barrier Implementation and Analysis

-## Building
+## Code Tour

+I apologize for the general messiness of some of the code.

 The barriers only work with optimizations turned off; otherwise I think it optimizes out the spinning, or something similar.
 The make targets should set the correct flags for you.

-I apologize for the general messiness of some of the code.
+The file `barrier.h` contains an interface for a barrier, with setup and teardown methods.
+There are three barrier implementations, `centralized.c`, `dissemination.c`, and `mcs.c`.

+The file `test.c` links against a barrier implementation and contains test code abstracted over the implementation.

+The file `bench.c` runs a simple benchmark (create p threads and run them through 100 barriers) 10 times, averaging the results.
+This is plotted by the `plot.py` python file; running this depends on `poetry` for python virtualization.

+The `overhead.c` file contains an empty implementation of `barrier.h` for the purpose of calculating loop overhead.

 ## Correctness